-The notion of an extension of a module A by a module B, that is, of a module C that fits in the short exact sequence $0 \to A \to C \to B \to 0$, generalizes the notion of a direct sum of A and B (which occurs in the particular case when the sequence above splits).
+The notion of an extension of a module A by a module B, that is, of a module C that fits in the short exact sequence $0 \rightarrow A \rightarrow C \rightarrow B \rightarrow 0$, generalizes the notion of a direct sum of A and B (which occurs in the particular case when the sequence above splits).
 Similarly as direct sums of pairs of modules are extended to finite, and arbitrary, direct sums of modules, one can iterate the extensions and obtain finite, and transfinite, extensions of modules from a given class C. In more detail, we have

 Definition 1.1.
-Let R be a ring, M a module, and \mathcal{C} a class of modules.
+Let R be a ring, M a module, and C a class of modules.